 Brazil is a bit of a strange country when it comes to nudism.
-When you look at the year round temperatures, you can hardly see a reason to own any clothes at all.
-And the Brazilians adore their bodies, they spend lots of times in the gym (and often at the plastic surgeon too) to create and maintain a “perfect” body.
+When you look at the year-round temperatures, you can hardly see a reason to own any clothes at all.
+And the Brazilians adore their bodies, they spend lots of time in the gym (and often at the plastic surgeon too) to create and maintain a “perfect” body.
 And they love to show it off as well, preferably on one of their many beaches.

 So there’s little nudism to be found in Brazil, and most nudist facilities are located around or south of Rio De Janeiro.
 But yet we were able to find this little piece of heaven on only one hour drive from Salvador in the Bahia state.

 Encanto de Massarandupió is quite a big pousada (that’s the Brazilian word for guesthouse or B&B).
-It consists of a garden with a small swimmingpool in the middle surrounded by rooms.
-The rooms are pretty basic but spotless and they have an attached bathroom, or at least the one we had did.
+It consists of a garden with a small swimming pool in the middle surrounded by rooms.
+The rooms are pretty basic but spotless and they have an attached bathroom, or at least the one we had done.